elenacamuffo/3DVisionXRLabs-Unity/README.md

 ## Summary

 This repository contains a set of lab experiences in Unity3D for the Master Course "3D Vision and Extended Reality" spanning the academic years 2020-2024.
+The course is divided into two parts, where Labs 1-3 are introductory experiences to Unity, and Labs 4-6 are advanced experiences in Unity.

+#### Basic
+- Lab1: Intro Unity and AR
+- Lab2: Physics in Unity and UI
+- Lab3: Animator Controller, Animations

+#### Advanced
+- Lab4: Graphics and Shaders
+- Lab5: Raycasting and Simulations
+- Lab6: MLAgents and AI

-The project is organized into several folders, including scenes, scripts, prefabs, materials, and textures.
+Each folder is organized into several subfolders, including scenes, scripts, prefabs, materials, and textures.
 Each folder serves a specific purpose, such as storing Unity scenes, C# scripts, reusable game objects, materials, and textures.
-To get started, clone the repository and open it in Unity.
-The project is licensed under the MIT License.
+To get started with any of the Unity projects, clone the repository and open the folder in Unity.
+The whole project is licensed under the MIT License.

 ## Folder Structure